TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 	* Best executed after a thrust, but should always be followed by a slash or thrust.
 	* The momentum comes from rotation of the hip and shoulder as well as the swinging motion of the arms.
 * **Vertical Buttstroke** - similar to the horizontal buttstroke but the strike runs vertically, going upwards.
+* **Buttstroke Offline** - involves moving forward while also executing a vertical or horizontal buttstroke when your weapons touch.
 * **Smash** - used as a follow-on technique to a buttstroke, when the target was missed or to gain proper striking distance.
 	* The goal is to strike the enemy with the buttstock of the rifle.
 When retracting, step forward and close the distance.
 	* Momentum comes from thrusting the rifle's butt to the aggressor.